syssi/esphome-jk-bms/README.md

 ## Requirements

 * [ESPHome 1.18.0 or higher](https://github.com/esphome/esphome/releases).
-* Generic ESP32 or ESP8266 board
+* Generic ESP8266 or ESP32(required for CAN) board

 ## Schematics